Signed permutohedra, delta-matroids, and beyond: Log-concavity

 \begin{lem} For $w \in \W$, let $B_w$ be a basis corresponding to any vertex in the preimage of the vertex of $\operatorname{env}(P(\M))$ that any functional in $C_w^{\circ}$ achieves its minimum on.
 Then

 \end{lem}

 Note that the above description of the equivariant $K$-class depends only on the matroid $\M$.
 Define $[\tilde{\mathcal{K}}_{\M}] \in K_T(X_{B_n})$ by the above formula for any $\M$; the proof of Proposition~\ref{prop:welldefined} adapts to show that these are indeed well-defined.
 The proof of \cite[Proposition 5.6]{BEST} shows that any function that maps a matroid $\M$ of rank $n$ on $[n, \bar{n}]$ to a fixed polynomial expression in the Chern classes of $[\tilde{\mathcal{K}}_{\M}]$ is a valuative invariant of matroids of rank $n$ on $[n, \bar{n}]$.
-Then the following result follows from the framework \cite[Section 8.3]{EHL}, which establishes log-concavity properties for classes constructed in this way associated to loop-free and coloop-free matroids $\M$.
+We now use the framework \cite[Section 8.3]{EHL}, which establishes log-concavity properties for classes constructed in this way associated to loop-free and coloop-free matroids $\M$.
+Indeed, the above constructions give globally generated vector bundles associated to realizations of matroids of rank $n$ on $[n, \bar{n}]$.
+The Chern classes of these vector bundle depend only on the underlying matroid and depend valuatively on the matroid.
+Then \cite[Theorem 8.7]{EHL} gives the following result.

 \begin{thm} Let $\M$ be a loop-free and coloop-free matroid of rank $n$ on $[n, \bar{n}]$.
 Then the polynomials

 are denormalized Lorentzian. \end{thm}

 \begin{proof}[Proof of Theorem~\ref{mainthm:logconc} and Theorem~\ref{thm:strengthened}] We first do (\ref{eq:envelopinglorentzian}).
 Consider the case when $\D$ is loop-free and coloop-free.
 By Lemma~\ref{lem:envelopingloop-free}, the enveloping matroid $\M$ of $\D$ is loop-free and coloop-free.
 Then $[\tilde{\mathcal{Q}}_{\M}^E] = [\mathcal{Q}_{\D}^E]$, so $s([\tilde{\mathcal{Q}}_{\M}^E]^{\vee}, z) = s([\mathcal{Q}_{\D}^E]^{\vee}, z)$.
 Also, $s([\tilde{\mathcal{K}}_{\M}^E], w) = c([\tilde{\mathcal{Q}}_{\M}^E], w) = c([\mathcal{Q}_{\D}^E], w)$.
 We see that